 The narrative does not provide specifics about the exact timing and location of the dinner party.
-It can only be inferred that the dinner occurred sometime, “during his ministry up north in Galilee”.[ii]
+It can only be inferred that the dinner occurred sometime, “during [Jesus’] ministry up north in Galilee”.[ii]

-The man’s name is provided.
-But exactly which Simon he was remains unclear because the name Simon was, “as common in the ancient world as ‘Smith’ is in our phone book”.[iii]
+The host’s name is provided.
+But exactly which Simon he was remains unclear because the name Simon was “as common in the ancient world as ‘Smith’ is in our phone book”.[iii]

-The crowd of onlookers, who would have likely entered into the open courtyard to listen to the Teacher and guests’ discourse, are not even referenced.[iv]
+The crowd of onlookers who would have typically entered into the open courtyard to listen to the Teacher and guests’ discourse are not even referenced.[iv]

 Jesus is the only person specifically identified in the passage entitled, “A Sinful Woman Forgiven” (Luke 7:36-50).

-While there is such depth and breadth of meaning to be drawn from this passage, a primary focus has historically been on the, “emotional extravagance of the woman’s actions.”[v]
-This stems from most traditional interpretations that have tended to focus on the fact that she was a woman, sinner, and social outcast who unreservedly engaged in passionate, excessive behaviour.
+While there is such depth and breadth of meaning to be drawn from this passage, a primary focus has historically been on the “emotional extravagance of the woman’s actions.”[v]
+This stems from most traditional interpretations that have tended to focus on the fact that she was a woman, a sinner, and a social outcast who unreservedly engaged in what was deemed excessive behaviour.

 Somewhat less focused on is how her courageous actions embodied love.

-Intent on reaching Jesus, she had bravely pushed past the on-lookers.
+Intent on reaching Jesus she had bravely pushed past the on-lookers in the courtyard.
 She did not acknowledge the crowd, the guests, or the self-righteous host, some of whom may very well have been her former lovers.[vi]

-Love, and her yearning to worship Jesus, far outweighed the disdain and rejection of those in the room.
+Love and a yearning to worship Jesus outweighed the evident disdain and rejection of those in the room.

-As she kneeled down by Jesus, she openly wept.
-She washed His feet with her tears, gently dried them with her unbound hair, kissed them, and then anointed them with expensive oil.
-Her gratitude for His forgiveness overwhelmed her.
+As she knelt down by Jesus she openly wept.
+She washed his feet with her tears, gently dried them with her unbound hair, kissed them, and then anointed them with expensive oil.
+His willingness to forgive her sins had overwhelmed her.

-Simon, who prided himself as being righteous and without sin, was critical of both the woman and her demonstrative behaviour.
+Meanwhile, Simon, who prided himself as being righteous and without sin, was highly critical of the woman and her demonstrative behaviour.
 After all, she was widely known throughout the community as being immoral and impure.

-Convicted, Simon concluded that, “If this man were a prophet, he would know who is touching him and what kind of woman she is – that she is a sinner” (Luke 7:39).
+Simon concluded that “If this man were a prophet, he would know who is touching him and what kind of woman she is – that she is a sinner” (Luke 7:39).